whoissahil/ProjectSetup-PythonAutomation/readme.md

 :star: the project if you like it!
 Get to know me @[Sahil Sharma](http://iamsahilsharma.com).
 Happy to connect!

 :clap: the project on @[Medium](https://medium.com/@whoissahil/project-setup-python-automation-9fb59ae039b6) where i have explained what I have done in detail.

+Watch the complete installation and explanation video on [Youtube](https://www.youtube.com/watch?v=BqS7pPbB_os) and :+1: it!